Television is the most powerful medium known for delivering information to the widest audience possible.

 While this attractive medium may be the center of some people's lives and their lives literally revolve around its programming schedule, many more people find rather more interesting and fulfilling things to do with their spare time.

-People like to get out of their homes and enjoy the fresh air and sunshine when it is available and going for evening walks, perhaps with a dog or with some friends is a marvellous way to enjoy the way to health fitness and personal growth.
+People like to get out of their homes and enjoy the fresh air and sunshine when it is available.
+Going for evening walks, perhaps with a dog or with some friends is a marvellous way to enjoy a greater level of health fitness and personal growth.

 Addiction to Television

 Or worse, they drop everything to catch an episode of a low budget reality TV where a collection of 15 minute fame seekers run through jungles or allow themselves to be humiliated in a number of different ways.

-Advertisers rub their hands together at the prospect of yet more audience grabbing shows to sell their wares and find new ways of increase and profit.
+Advertisers rub their hands together at the prospect of yet more audience grabbing shows to sell their wares and find new ways of generating greater levels of monetary compensation and an increase and profit.
 But why are so many people drawn to not only watch such drivel, but to claim they can't live without it?
-Is this way of life even healthy?

 These and other searching questions will be raised at this website and discussed in our collection of associated articles on a variety of subjects concerning television as a whole.